 Offering a mix of American glamour, British sporting pedigree and a famous badge, the Sunbeam Rapier was a rakish enthusiasts’ choice in the 1960s and still makes a great classic today

-When it comes to sporty, glamorous coupes based on relatively humdrum family saloons, history often seems to start with the Ford Capri.
-Certainly the aspirational, macho Ford casts a long shadow, but it was not a new idea – arguably the Rootes group got there first with the Sunbeam Rapier.
-Since the Rootes brothers assemble their car-building empire in the 1930s they had been firm believers in badge engineering, platform sharing, brand strategies and other techniques more associated with the modern car industry in order to make their assets go as far as possible.
+When it comes to sporty, glamorous coupes based on otherwise unremarkable family saloons, history often seems to begin with the Ford Capri.
+Certainly, the aspirational, macho Ford casts a long shadow, but the concept was not new – arguably, the Rootes Group got there first with the Sunbeam Rapier.
+From the 1930s, when the Rootes brothers were assembling their car-building empire, they were firm believers in badge engineering, platform sharing, brand strategies and other techniques more commonly associated with the modern motor industry, designed to make their resources go as far as possible.

-Therefore it was inevitable that there would be a Sunbeam version of Rootes’ new mid-size platform of the mid-1950s (codenamed ‘Audax’).
-Of course the basic Hillman Minx made up the majority of sales and production, but the Minx was only available as a four-door saloon and its reputation was as a solid, long-lived and practical car but not a particularly glamorous one.
-Which was where the Rapier came in – in fact it came in first, since it was the first ‘Audax’ car to go into production.
+It was therefore inevitable that there would be a Sunbeam version of Rootes’ new mid-size platform of the mid-1950s, codenamed ‘Audax’.
+The basic Hillman Minx accounted for the majority of sales and production, of course, but the Minx was only offered as a four-door saloon and had a reputation as a solid, long-lived and practical car rather than a particularly glamorous one.
+That was precisely the role the Rapier filled – in fact it was the first ‘Audax’ car to enter production.

-Built as a two-door saloon (with pillarless doors and side windows and a panoramic rear screen, so it was often described as a coupe) and with striking two-tone paintwork separated by a chrome slash along the flanks, the Sunbeam Rapier looked the part.
-Although the Audax range’s styling is frequently credited to the famous American industrial designer Raymond Loewy, his studio actually only had a consulting agreement with Rootes and the bulk of the work was done in-house at Rootes.
-That said, the Loewy influence was clear across the range, which bore a strong resemblance to the cars penned by Loewy for Studebaker – the Commander and the Speedster in the case of the Rapier.
+Built as a two-door saloon (with pillarless doors and side windows, plus a panoramic rear screen, so it was often described as a coupe) and featuring striking two-tone paint separated by a chrome slash along the flanks, the Sunbeam Rapier certainly looked the part.
+While the styling of the Audax range is frequently credited to the renowned American industrial designer Raymond Loewy, his studio actually only had a consulting agreement with Rootes, and the bulk of the work was carried out in-house.
+That said, Loewy’s influence was evident across the range, which bore a strong resemblance to his designs for Studebaker – the Commander and the Speedster in the Rapier’s case.

-It wasn’t entirely style without substance – the engine was the same 1.3-litre unit that was used in the Minx, but with a higher compression ratio, larger carburettor and free-flow manifolds.
-This was quickly improved to twin Zenith carbs to make 67bhp at a heady 5000rpm, making it a significantly brisker car than the 48bhp Minx.
-In a Britain without motorways, the Rapier’s top speed of 86mph was more than in keeping with its badge.
-It was also well-equipped, with a four-speed column change gearbox with overdrive, a full suite of instruments and leather upholstery as standard.
+It was not all style over substance – the engine was the same 1.3-litre unit used in the Minx, but with a higher compression ratio, larger carburettor and free-flow manifolds.
+This was soon upgraded to twin Zenith carbs, producing 67bhp at a heady 5000rpm, making it a notably brisker car than the 48bhp Minx.
+In a Britain without motorways, the Rapier’s 86mph top speed suited its badge perfectly.
+It was also well equipped, with a four-speed column-change gearbox with overdrive, a full suite of instruments and leather upholstery as standard.

-Another American influence on Rootes was the practice of making frequent (often annual) tweaks to its cars – usually alternating between mechanical upgrades and cosmetic changes – to generate continual publicity and entice existing owners to trade in.
-The full scope of the changes is detailed in the timeline below, but the major alterations are the introduction of a convertible option and the switch to a standard floor-mounted gear lever with the Series II Sunbeam Rapier in 1958, front disc brakes on the Series III in 1959 (the Series III is widely considered the ‘sweet spot’ for the Rapier) and a significant facelift and mechanical modernisation on the Series IV in 1963.
+Another American influence on Rootes was the habit of introducing frequent (often annual) updates to its cars – usually alternating between mechanical improvements and cosmetic tweaks – to maintain publicity and encourage existing owners to trade up.
+The full extent of these changes is set out in the timeline below, but the key developments include the introduction of a convertible option and the move to a standard floor-mounted gear lever with the Series II Sunbeam Rapier in 1958, front disc brakes on the Series III in 1959 (the Series III is widely regarded as the Rapier’s ‘sweet spot’), and a substantial facelift and mechanical modernisation on the Series IV in 1963.

-By then the Rapier’s blade had dulled somewhat.
-The Mini Cooper, and Rootes’ own Hillman Imp, had introduced a new sort of accessible sports saloon to the market.
-The Imp became Rootes’ competition car of choice and the Sunbeam version, the Stiletto, would apply the same sort of spirit to this new market.
-Otherwise, modern executive cars like the Triumph 2000 and souped-up saloons like the Ford Cortina GT were all providing more modern and fashionable versions of what had originally made the Rapier so appealing.
-Sales declined significantly in the late 1960s, but not enough to kill of the model entirely – in 1967 the Audax Rapier was replaced by the striking fastback Rapier on the new ‘Arrow’ platform.
+By this point, the Rapier’s edge had dulled somewhat.
+The Mini Cooper, along with Rootes’ own Hillman Imp, had brought a fresh type of accessible sports saloon to the market.
+The Imp became Rootes’ preferred competition car, while the Sunbeam Stiletto applied a similar spirit to this new segment.
+Meanwhile, more modern executive cars like the Triumph 2000, and sportier saloons such as the Ford Cortina GT, offered contemporary and fashionable alternatives to what had originally made the Rapier appealing.
+Sales fell noticeably in the late 1960s, though not enough to end the model entirely – in 1967 the Audax Rapier was replaced by the striking fastback Rapier on the new ‘Arrow’ platform.

-But that package of style, comfort, performance and pedigree with mass-market building blocks makes the Rapier an appealing classic today.
-They are rare cars – less than 70,000 were built in total and production never exceeded 7000 per year (and dipped below 3000 in the latter parts of the model’s life) and like all Rootes products have not enjoyed the widespread enthusiasm or parts support afforded to some other British cars of the same era.
-Which makes it all the more vital to be armed with good buying advice if you want to experience the Rapier at its best.
+That combination of style, comfort, performance and pedigree built on mass-market underpinnings makes the Rapier a desirable classic today.
+They are rare cars – fewer than 70,000 were made in total, with annual production never exceeding 7000 and falling below 3000 in the model’s later years – and like all Rootes products they have lacked the widespread enthusiasm or parts support enjoyed by some other British cars of the same era.
+That makes it all the more important to have solid buying advice if you want to enjoy the Rapier at its best.

 Bodywork

-Rapiers, like the rest of the Audax range, have few specific or unusual rot spots, so the advice for checking the body and structure is pretty generic.
-But where and when they do rust, they can do so with alacrity.
-Later cars (post-1962 or so) are generally worse for rust than the earlier ones, but it’s not a huge difference.
-Much of the bodywork is Rapier-specific, which given the model’s rarity now makes putting right any serious corrosion in the panels tricky.
-The Sunbeam Rapier Owners Club runs a scheme to source, store and sell parts (as well as being a font of advice and experience) so membership would be a good investment even at the buying stage.
-In general it is much better to buy on condition than to box yourself into buying a specific variety of Rapier that will incur a lot of time, effort and cost to bring up to scratch.
+Rapiers, like the rest of the Audax range, have few particularly unusual or model-specific rust spots, so guidance for checking the body and structure is largely generic.
+That said, where and when they do corrode, it can happen rapidly.
+Later cars (from around 1962 onwards) are generally a little more prone to rust than earlier examples, though the difference is not dramatic.
+Much of the bodywork is Rapier-specific, which, given the model’s current rarity, makes repairing serious corrosion in the panels tricky.
+The Sunbeam Rapier Owners Club runs a scheme to source, store and sell parts, as well as offering invaluable advice and experience, so membership is worth considering even before buying.
+In general, it’s far better to buy on overall condition than to restrict yourself to a particular Rapier variant that will demand significant time, effort and cost to bring up to standard.

-As to where to look; the one major Audax-specific area of concern is the upper part of the inner front wings, from the top of the headlamps back to the bulkhead.
-This, and the inner wing at the front running down to the radiator apron, are vulnerable to salt, dirt and water being thrown up by the wheels.
-In the same area, but lower down, the bulkhead can be rotted out from within by a perished windscreen seal – look at the condition of the seal, then inspect the footwells at the seam where they weld into the bulkhead for signs of rust (or rusty water) and be sure of the solidity of the door hinges.
-Repairing these areas requires a full body strip-down and a lot of fabrication and welding so basically commits such a car to a complete restoration – walk away if that’s not your plan.
+As for where to inspect, the one main Audax-specific concern is the upper section of the inner front wings, from the top of the headlamps back to the bulkhead.
+This, and the lower section of the inner wing running down to the radiator apron, are vulnerable to salt, dirt and water thrown up by the wheels.
+In the same area, but lower down, the bulkhead can rot from the inside if the windscreen seal has perished – check the condition of the seal, then inspect the footwells at the seam where they join the bulkhead for signs of rust or rusty water, and ensure the door hinges are solid.
+Repairing these areas requires a full body strip and extensive fabrication and welding, effectively committing the car to a complete restoration – walk away if that isn’t your plan.

-The rest of the advice applies to pretty much every 1950s or 1960s car.
-Inspect the length of the sills and lift the cabin carpets to check them on their inside face and to look at the condition of the floors.
-At each corner, check the wheel arches inside and out and the lower parts of the wings – repair sections for these areas are the ones that are available.
-The sills, arches and lower wings are the only areas on a Rapier where repair panels can be had ‘off the shelf’, so moderate rust here need not be a severe worry so long as the rest of the car is solid and it is priced accordingly.
+The remaining advice applies to most 1950s and 1960s cars.
+Check the full length of the sills, lifting the cabin carpets to inspect their inner faces and the floor condition.
+At each corner, examine the wheel arches inside and out, and the lower parts of the wings – repair sections for these areas are available.
+The sills, arches and lower wings are the only areas on a Rapier where off-the-shelf repair panels exist, so moderate rust here need not be a major concern, provided the rest of the car is sound and the price reflects it.

-Door skins rust at the lower parts when the drain holes get blocked (inevitable on all but the most pampered cars), so check for rust bubbles in the paint, reluctantly-winding windows from distorted frames and patches of filler marking previous repairs.
-Door skins are among the parts that are very hard to source now.
+Door skins tend to rust at the lower edges when the drain holes become blocked (as they do on all but the most carefully maintained cars), so look for paint bubbles, stiff windows from distorted frames, and patches of filler indicating previous repairs.
+Door skins are among the parts now hardest to source.

-The roof is unique to the Rapier and this means that while it is not home to any specific rust traps, it needs to be checked.
-Pay particular attention to the rear window seal (which, if perished, lets water into the rear body structure and the boot) and the disappearing pillarless windows.
-They should operate smoothly and you don’t want to see, feel or smell evidence of rainwater getting in through badly fitting seals.
-The winders and the winding mechanism are, unsurprisingly, unique to the Rapier and so need to be in good, functional condition.
+The roof is unique to the Rapier and, while it has no particular rust traps, still requires inspection.
+Pay special attention to the rear window seal, which, if perished, allows water into the rear structure and the boot, and to the disappearing pillarless windows.
+They should operate smoothly, and you should see, feel or smell no signs of rainwater ingress from poorly fitting seals.
+The winders and winding mechanism are, unsurprisingly, Rapier-specific and must be in good working order.

 Engine and transmission

-Rootes cars had a reputation for solid, conventional, no-nonsense mechanical parts and that’s certainly the case with the Rapier.
-The other good news is that because it’s all shared with either the Minx or the Sunbeam Alpine sports car the supply of parts is very good – a Rapier with a solid body but a tired engine is not too much of a daunting proposition.
+Rootes cars were known for solid, conventional, no-nonsense mechanicals, and the Rapier is no exception.
+Another plus is that, since it shares much with either the Minx or the Sunbeam Alpine sports car, parts are readily available – a Rapier with a sound body but a tired engine is therefore not an intimidating prospect.

-All Sunbeam Rapiers use variants of the same four-cylinder overhead valve engine.
-Until the very last instalment in the line, the Series V of 1965, it had three main bearings (the Series V had five).
-Series I and Series II Rapiers were known to hammer their bottom ends when driven hard or when racking up a lot of motorway miles, and this led to the Series III gaining larger bearings and a stiffer crank.
-Rapiers all generally cover fewer (and gentler) miles and receive better care than they did in the early 1960s, so these differences shouldn’t really be a concern, but if looking at an earlier car just be sure to check the oil pressure gauge – a healthy engine will show at least 20psi at a hot idle and 45psi or more at speed.
-On all engines check that the pressure rises briskly after starting and listen for knocks or rumbles from the bottom end – or, more accurately, their absence.
+All Sunbeam Rapiers use variants of the same four-cylinder overhead-valve engine.
+Up until the very last model in the line, the 1965 Series V, they had just three main bearings (the Series V had five).
+Series I and II cars were prone to bottom-end wear if driven hard or over long motorway distances, which prompted the Series III to receive larger bearings and a stiffer crank.
+Most surviving Rapiers today have seen gentler use and better care than their 1960s counterparts, so these early differences are rarely a concern.
+That said, when inspecting an earlier example, check the oil pressure – a healthy engine should show at least 20psi at a hot idle and 45psi or more on the move.
+On any engine, ensure the pressure rises quickly after starting and listen for knocks or rumblings from the bottom end – or rather, their absence.

-Later Rapiers with aluminium alloy cylinder heads need regular coolant changes and the coolant to be the proper mix to prevent internal corrosion and clogging, so check the colour and condition of what’s in the radiator.
-These heads are also more easily warped or damaged by overheating, so check for signs of head gasket failure.
-The heads are not particularly fragile and head damage or gasket failure is not at all common so long as the engine isn’t run hot.
-The Sunbeam Rapier was not prone to overheating in British climates so high temperatures indicate sludgy coolant, blocked cooling passages or a degraded radiator.
+Later Rapiers with aluminium alloy cylinder heads require regular coolant changes, with the correct mixture to avoid internal corrosion or blockage, so check the radiator’s contents for colour and condition.
+These heads are also more susceptible to warping or damage through overheating, so look for signs of head-gasket failure.
+The heads themselves are not especially fragile, and problems are uncommon as long as the engine isn’t run hot.
+The Rapier was rarely prone to overheating in British conditions, so high temperatures usually point to sludgy coolant, blocked passages, or a failing radiator.

-Rootes transmissions of this period had a reputation for poor metallurgy, leading to common problems such as broken ring gear teeth on the flywheels, chipped teeth on the gearbox cogs and weak synchromesh.
-This is not so prevalent these days as most surviving cars have been fitted with stronger replacement parts but it needs checking.
-Damaged ring gears are shown by binding or free-spinning starter motors.
-Clicking or rattling sounds when pulling away will show damaged first gear cogs – it can happen on other gears but it’s most likely on first – as will reluctant engagement or the gear jumping out of engagement if the throttle is suddenly released.
+Rootes gearboxes of this era had a reputation for poor metallurgy, leading to issues such as broken ring-gear teeth on the flywheel, chipped gearbox cogs, and weak synchromesh.
+These faults are less common today, as many surviving cars have been fitted with stronger replacement parts, but they still warrant inspection.
+A damaged ring gear shows up as a starter motor that binds or spins freely.
+Clicking or rattling when pulling away indicates damaged first-gear cogs – other gears can fail too, but first is the most likely – as will reluctant engagement or the gear jumping out if the throttle is abruptly released.

-Worn synchro reveals itself in difficult or crunchy downchanges.
-On cars with the column shift it may just be slack in the linkage, which can be adjusted out in all but the worst cases.
-Most Rapiers had synchromesh on the top three gears only, but later all-synchro ones need to have their gearboxes filled with engine oil, not gear oil.
-Using the wrong oil will degrade the bronze synchro cones, thrust washers and bearing parts, so if you can’t physically check what’s in the gearbox then quiz the owner or seller.
+Worn synchromesh makes itself known through difficult or crunchy downchanges.
+On column-shift cars, this may just be slack in the linkage, which can usually be adjusted out.
+Most Rapiers had synchromesh on the top three gears only, but later all-synchro gearboxes must be filled with engine oil rather than gear oil.
+Using the wrong oil will damage the bronze synchro cones, thrust washers, and bearings, so if you can’t check the gearbox yourself, ask the owner or seller.

 Suspension, steering and brakes

-The running gear of the Sunbeam Rapier is, in the Rootes way, conventional and rugged.
-Wear from age or neglect is the only thing to watch for.
-The suspension consists of coil springs and double wishbones at the front, and a live axle hung from semi-elliptical leaf springs at the back, with telescopic dampers all-round.
-Do the ‘bounce test’ to see if the dampers are still good, and if they’re not they’re industry standard parts so new ones can be procured easily.
-The rear leaf springs sag with age, so check that the spring hasn’t gone completely flat and that the shackle isn’t knocking against the underside of the body (look for missing paint or dents in the metal).
+The running gear of the Sunbeam Rapier is, in true Rootes fashion, conventional and robust.
+Age or neglect is the only real concern.
+The suspension uses coil springs and double wishbones at the front, with a live axle suspended on semi-elliptical leaf springs at the rear, and telescopic dampers all round.
+Perform the ‘bounce test’ to see if the dampers are still effective; if they’re worn, replacements are standard items and readily obtainable.
+Rear leaf springs tend to sag with age, so check that the spring hasn’t completely flattened and that the shackle isn’t hitting the underside of the body (look for missing paint or dents in the metalwork).

-Early cars had a good number of grease fittings and owners were expected to dedicate Sunday afternoons to sessions with the grease gun at regular intervals – the wishbone trunnions, hub swivel pins, track rod ends, steering idler arm and drag links all have grease points.
-Check that they show signs of having had grease on them at some vaguely recent point and, as you go, check all these points for excessive slop.
-The Series IV and V Rapier had ‘sealed for life’ fittings but they still need to be checked.
+Early examples featured numerous grease points, and owners were expected to devote Sunday afternoons to regular sessions with the grease gun – the wishbone trunnions, hub swivel pins, track rod ends, steering idler arm and drag links all have greasing points.
+Verify that they show evidence of having been lubricated reasonably recently, and as you inspect, check all points for excessive play.
+Series IV and V Rapiers had ‘sealed for life’ fittings, but these still require inspection.

-The original Series I Rapier had a pre-war cam-and-peg steering box which was vague and quickly became vaguer with wear.
-All others had a much better recirculating ball-type box and many – if not most – Series Is have been retrofitted with it.
-There will be a certain amount of slack in the steering around the mid-point but you shouldn’t have to saw away at the wheel to maintain course and the car should never wander around the road.
-Wear in the steering box can be adjusted out up to the point, beyond which the steering becomes tight.
-That can also be caused by partially seized hub swivels, indicative of inadequate greasing.
-They can be renewed by a garage with the tools and experience to work on older cars.
+The original Series I Rapier was fitted with a pre-war cam-and-peg steering box, which was vague and tended to become even vaguer with wear.
+Later models all used the superior recirculating ball-type box, and many – if not most – Series Is have been upgraded with one.
+There will inevitably be a little play in the steering around the midpoint, but you shouldn’t need to saw at the wheel to hold a line, and the car should never wander across the road.
+Wear in the steering box can be adjusted out to a point, beyond which the steering becomes tight.
+This can also result from partially seized hub swivels, usually caused by insufficient greasing.
+A garage experienced with older cars can replace these.

-Most Rapiers have front disc brakes and rear drums, with the first two Series having drums all-round.
-Just check the condition and continence of the brake lines – solid and flexible – and check for wetness around the wheels and backplates that point to a leaking wheel cylinder.
-Make sure the brake fluid is clean and up to the correct level.
-The handbrake is theoretically self-adjusting on the rear drums but often sticks, especially if the handbrake linkage hasn’t been oiled sufficiently.
+Most Rapiers have front discs and rear drums, though the first two Series were drum-braked all round.
+Check the condition and integrity of both rigid and flexible brake lines, and look for dampness at the wheels or backplates, which could indicate a leaking wheel cylinder.
+Ensure the brake fluid is clean and at the correct level.
+The handbrake is theoretically self-adjusting on the rear drums but often sticks, particularly if the linkage has not been adequately lubricated.

 Interior, trim and electrics

-Along with the bodywork, the interior of the Sunbeam Rapier is one of the big dealmakers or breakers.
-Much of it is unique to the model, none of it is especially durable and it is all very scarce today.
-It is also key to the look and appeal of the Rapier, so there’s little point in buying one with a shabby cabin.
-That especially goes for Series I and II cars with the American-style metal and plastic dash.
-Some instruments are shared with other Audax cars (especially the Alpine in the later Series) which helps, but you want all the Rapier-specific mouldings – the dashboard, the steering wheel, the door fittings – to be present and correct.
-The seats, door cards and headlining can be refurbished or reupholstered but it would be on a bespoke basis by a specialist trimmer so would be very costly.
-New carpet sets are available to order for a few hundred pounds.
+Alongside the bodywork, the interior of the Sunbeam Rapier is one of the major dealmakers or dealbreakers.
+Much of it is unique to the model, none of it is particularly robust, and all of it is now very scarce.
+It also plays a central role in the Rapier’s character and appeal, so there is little point in buying one with a tatty cabin.
+This is especially true for Series I and II cars with the American-style metal and plastic dashboard.
+Some instruments are shared with other Audax models (particularly the Alpine in later Series), which is helpful, but you want all the Rapier-specific trim – the dashboard, steering wheel, door fittings – to be present and correct.
+The seats, door cards, and headlining can be refurbished or reupholstered, but this must be done on a bespoke basis by a specialist trimmer, so it is very costly.
+New carpet sets can be ordered for a few hundred pounds.

-Chrome trim, inside and out, are key to the Rapier’s stylish appearance but replacement parts are very rare due to the low production volumes and because these parts changed from Series to Series every couple of years.
-You want all the parts to be present and in good condition, otherwise you’re relying on the Owners Club supply or a long time scouring autojumbles and online auctions for that elusive piece.
+Chrome trim, both inside and out, is central to the Rapier’s smart appearance, but replacement pieces are extremely scarce due to the low production numbers and the fact that these parts changed from Series to Series every few years.
+You ideally want every item present and in good condition; otherwise, you’ll be reliant on the Owners Club or spending ages hunting that elusive component at autojumbles and online auctions.

-It is possible to order a new pattern-part hood for a convertible Sunbeam Rapier for just under £600, so it’s not necessarily a dealbreaker if a convertible has a tatty top.
+It is possible to order a new pattern-part hood for a convertible Sunbeam Rapier for just under £600, so a worn top isn’t necessarily a dealbreaker.

-The electrical system is very simple and straightforward – be aware that all Rapiers except the Series V are positive earth.
-Just check that the wiring loom is in good condition, that there aren’t any awful ‘bodges’, that the earthing points for the lamps and the fusebox are sound and that the switches all operate correctly.
-This is especially the case for early cars without the walnut dash as these items are particularly scarce.
+The electrical system is very simple and straightforward – bear in mind that all Rapiers, except the Series V, are positive earth.
+Make sure the wiring loom is sound, there are no dreadful ‘bodges’, the earthing points for the lamps and fusebox are secure, and all switches function correctly.
+This is particularly important for early cars without the walnut dash, as these parts are especially rare.

 Sunbeam Rapier: our verdict

-The Sunbeam Rapier is one of those cars that seems perfectly formed to be a classic – it oozes style and charm of the era, has a period sporting pedigree, goes well enough to keep pace with modern road conditions and uses familiar and simple mechanical parts that are still widely available.
-The Rapier was something special in its day, and it still is in the 21st century.
+The Sunbeam Rapier is one of those cars that feels made to be a classic – it radiates the style and charm of its era, boasts a sporting pedigree for its time, performs well enough for today’s roads, and relies on straightforward mechanical components that remain easy to source.
+The Rapier was exceptional in its day, and it remains so well into the 21st century.

 Sunbeam Rapier timeline